 Antennariidae

 Frogfishes – Very small to medium-sized with rounded bodies.
-The mouth is large, oblique, and toothy.
-Gill openings are located behind the pectoral fin.
-The first dorsal-fin spine is separate and modified and bears a lure.
-Pectoral fins are elongate and leg-like (Kells and Carpenter 2011).
+The mouth large, oblique, and toothy.
+Gill openings located behind pectoral fins.
+The first dorsal-fin spine separate, modified and bearing a lure.
+Pectoral fins elongate and leg-like (Kells and Carpenter 2011).

 Antennarius striatus – Striated Frogfish